plotly/plotly.py/doc/python/horizontal-vertical-shapes.md

 ```

-With [text labels on shapes](/python/shapes/#addingtextlabelstoshapes), you can also add text labels to shapes other than lines and rectangles, and can they can be added to shapes drawn by the user.
+With [text labels on shapes](/python/shapes/#addingtextlabelstoshapes), you can also add text labels to shapes other than lines and rectangles, and the labels can be added automatically to shapes drawn by the user.

 ### Reference